16 25 July 1969

 Screenshot from ABC footage taken on the morning of the Moonwalk.
 Used with permission.

-Commander of the Apollo 11 mission, Neil Armstrong said before the mission,
+Commander of the Apollo 11 mission, Neil Armstrong said of the mission,

 |LAUNCH||Wednesday 16 July 1969|